VincentW2/Longhorn/README.md

 ![Longhorn Logo](https://i.ibb.co/9Nb6G1V/longhorn-3-0-transparent.png)

 Longhorn is a windows debloater made in python using powershell scripts.
-Longhorn was made to run with as little user interaction and fiddiling with powersheel scripts as possible, all from the included python file and scripts.
+Longhorn was made to run with as little user interaction and fiddiling with powershell scripts as possible, all from the included python file and scripts.

 Longhorn can do these things: